YBHwang/clova-developer-guide/en-JP/CEK/References/ClovaHomeInterface/Shared_Objects.md

   }
 }

-// Example 2: A example used in the GetBatteryInfoResponse message {
+// Example 2: An example used in the GetBatteryInfoResponse message {
   "header": {
     "messageId": "4ec35000-88ce-4724-b7e4-7f52050558fd",